-“What do I need to know about pellets, and how much should I be feeding my chinchilla?”
+“How much pellets should I be feeding my chinchilla?”

 Chinchilla pellets come in two different varieties: timothy-based and alfalfa-based.
 The most important information about a pellet is that the main ingredient is some kind of hay.
 You can check this either by the packaging itself, or on the ingredient label which by law should be clearly displayed.
 The first ingredient on the label should be either timothy or alfalfa; if it’s anything else, then it’s time to shop elsewhere!